CTSRD-CHERI/sail-cheri-mips-proofs/README.md

 ## Licence

-The proof is made available under the BSD three-clause licence in [LICENCE](LICENCE);  the snaphots of dependencies in the [sail-cheri-mips](sail-cheri-mips/) and [lib](lib/) directories contain copies of the two-clause or three-clause BSD licences under which they are
+The proof is made available under the BSD two-clause licence in [LICENCE](LICENCE);  the snaphots of dependencies in the [sail-cheri-mips](sail-cheri-mips/) and [lib](lib/) directories contain copies of the two-clause or three-clause BSD licences under which they are